 The successful candidate must have:

-- Hold (or about to obtain) a PhD in molecular cancer biology, bioinformatics or a related discipline.
+- Have or be about to obtain a PhD in cancer biology, molecular biology or a related discipline.

-- At least three years relevant research experience (including PhD experience).
+- At least three years relevant research experience with publication record commensurate with experience.

 Established in 2007, The Patrick G Johnston Centre for Cancer Research is a 5,000m2 purpose-built interdisciplinary centre, comprised of scientific teams from Biomedical Science, Clinical Medicine, Chemistry, Mathematics, Engineering and Radiobiology.
 The centre works collaboratively with partners around the world in order to translate research into innovative cancer treatments that enhance and extend life.